 • Kelly Barraza

-Kelly Barraza is the Managing Editor of ASHRAE Journal.
+Kelly Barraza is a former Managing Editor of ASHRAE Journal.
 A self-proclaimed life-long learner, she is driven by two pursuits: acquiring information and demonstrating the power of language.
 Kelly is “journaling through her 20s,” having volunteered, interned, and worked at a total of 5 journals (6 if open-access pubs are counted) since 2015.
 Prior to ASHRAE, she worked as a medical copyeditor at leading peer-reviewed research journals, Arthritis & Rheumatology and Arthritis Care & Research, published by the American College of Rheumatology, and as a legal writer and hearing specialist at Florida-based law firms representing individuals with disabilities.
-She is proud to stomp the yard for her alma matter Georgia State University, from which she graduated magna cum laude with a degree in English Literature & Creative Writing – Narrative Fiction.
-Her work has previously appeared in The Sucarnochee Review, The Albion Review, ellipsis…, The Allegheny Review, Monkeybicycle, and The American Journal of Poetry.
-For her writing, she has been awarded prizes in competitions judged by writers Eduardo Corral and Campbell McGrath.
+She is proud to stomp the yard for her alma matter Georgia State University, from which she graduated magna cum laude with a degree in English Literature & Creative Writing.
+Kelly is now Managing Editor at Site Selection Magazine.

 • Kaitlyn Baich

-Kaitlyn Baich is assistant editor at ASHRAE Journal and is an adaptable writer, editor and designer who utilizes her skills to create clear, cohesive content.
+Kaitlyn Baich is a former assistant editor at ASHRAE Journal.
 With a B.A. in english journalism from Valdosta State University, Kaitlyn specializes in creating content with an emphasis on storytelling and search engine optimization and has received the Charles J. Miller Journalism Award—awarded to students who are most likely to succeed in professional journalism.
 Kaitlyn has also received a Poynter Mutlimedia Storytelling Certificate and a Poynter ACES Certificate in editing.
-She has worked with small businesses in South Georgia on their website layout and design, content creation and social media strategy.
-At ASHRAE Journal, Kaitlyn assists the team in newsletter and podcast production, Journal pre- and postproduction and expo show guide management.
+Kaitlyn is now Content & Student Engagement Manager at Biomedical Engineering Society.

 • Daniel Bourque